nanoporetech/modkit/book/src/advanced_usage.md

           provided, `ref_kmer` column will be "." in the output. (alias: ref)

       --include-bed <INCLUDE_BED>
-          BED file with regions to include (alias: include-only).
+          BED file with regions to include (alias: include-positions).
 Implicitly only includes mapped sites. (alias: include-positions)

   -v, --exclude-bed <EXCLUDE_BED>